mittagessen/kraken/docs/ketos.rst

                                                         extension with JSON `.path` files containing the baseline information.
                                                         In `binary` mode arguments are precompiled binary dataset files.
 \--augment / \--no-augment                              Enables/disables data augmentation.
-\--workers                                              Number of OpenMP threads and workers used to perform neural network passes and load samples from the dataset.
 ======================================================= ======

 From Scratch